-- Have Awesome Content: I know this is cliched but content really is the king.
+- Have Awesome Content: No matter how cliched, but content really is the king.
 Before you post your tweet, think about your audience and what would resonate with them.
 It might be a good idea to utilize a social listening tool and monitor what keywords and hashtags your audience is associating with your brand.
 Most social media management tools such as Sprout Social offer listening capabilities.
+Read my blog on social listening here.

-- Set the Clock: Most activity on Twitter happens in real time.
-Therefore, it is important to post time-sensitive tweets, particular in events of breaking news.
-Think how an upcoming NFL game or Super Bowl or Oscars is relevant to your business and engage in a meaningful conversation with your audience.
+- Set the Clock: Most activity on Twitter happens in real-time.
+Therefore, it is important to post time-sensitive tweets, particularly in events of breaking news.
+Think about how an upcoming NFL game or Super Bowl or Oscars is relevant to your business and engage in a meaningful conversation with your audience.

 - Engage with your Audience: Regularly monitor your feed, and reply to queries or grievances of your audience.
 Again, utilize a social media management tool that can help you track what your audiences are saying about your brand.